 Computer Systems Technology - Network Engineering and Security Analyst - 555

-- Gain the skills to fully manage sophisticated, multi-vendor computer network environments on-premises and in the Cloud while improving your communication, problem-solving, and teamwork skills.
+- Gain the skills necessary to manage, protect and defend sophisticated, multi-vendor computer network environments on-premises and in the Cloud while improving your communication, problem-solving, and teamwork skills.

 - Excel in:

 - Network Connectivity

 - Information Technology Infrastructure

 - Identity and Access Control